 This one really boils down to not knowing what the behavior modification process entails.
 At the end of the day, your behavior consultant is a human trainer who knows a lot about animals.
 A whole lot of the behavior modification process is actually educating the pet parents in topics like body language, management, and enrichment.
 So as long as we can communicate effectively, we can educate effectively.
 That doesn’t have to happen in-person.

 We have hundreds of clients whom we’ve never met in person who have successfully worked through their behavior modification plan with pets presenting really challenging behavior issues.
 We’ve also worked with all of the typical maladaptive behaviors remotely quite successfully: stranger danger, leash reactivity, intra-household aggression, resource guarding, separation anxiety (this one works way better remotely, actually), stereotypic/compulsive behaviors, and so many more.
-Remote services have not limited our effectiveness or the types of cases that we see.
+Remote services have not limited our effectiveness, the types of cases we see, or the relief we can help you get from the dog behavior problems you’re facing.

 “What if I’m open to giving online dog training a try but am not sure who I can go to for help?”